alexfernandez/alexfernandez.github.io/2018/building-space-launcher.md

 or 110 Megawatt-hour.
-At a standard price of €0.10 per KWh, and assuming an efficiency of 80%, the total cost per launch is €14k.
+At a standard price of €0.10 per KWh, and assuming an efficiency of 80%, the total electrical cost per launch is €14k.
 An efficiency of 90%
 [has been estimated](http://www.dtic.mil/cgi-bin/GetTRDoc?AD=ADA426465&Location=U2&doc=GetTRDoc.pdf).
 Even with lower efficiencies the cost is not dramatic.